35th BATTALION - 34th BATTALION AIF

 Family Information

-William was a single 22 year old Labourer from Barnsley, N.S.W. prior to enlistment with the AIF.
-William served with the 16th Infantry for 4 years prior to his enlistment.
+Leslie was a single 24 year old Labourer from Lansdowne, N.S.W. upon his enlistment with the AIF.

 Military Records